 There are a number of factors that contribute to the high levels of mental health problems at HBCUs, including financial stress, lack of access to mental health resources, and systemic racism.
 These challenges can have serious consequences for students, including poor academic performance, increased risk of dropping out, and long-term mental health problems.

-The Black Mental Health Alliance of Nashville is doing important work to improve the mental health of students at HBCUs.
-By partnering with HBCUs, BMHA Nashville is able to provide critical resources and support to help address the unique challenges facing these students.
+The Black Mental Health Village is doing important work to improve the mental health of students at HBCUs.
+By partnering with HBCUs, BMHV Nashville is able to provide critical resources and support to help address the unique challenges facing these students.

-BMHA Nashville's initiatives and programs aim to increase access to mental health services, provide education and resources to help students understand and address mental health issues, and create a supportive and inclusive campus environment.
-Through these efforts, BMHA is helping to ensure that students at HBCUs have the support they need to succeed and thrive.
+BMHV initiatives and programs aim to increase access to mental health services, provide education and resources to help students understand and address mental health issues, and create a supportive and inclusive campus environment.
+Through these efforts, BMHV is helping to ensure that students at HBCUs have the support they need to succeed and thrive.

-If you are passionate about improving mental health at HBCUs, consider donating to BMHA Nashville.
+If you are passionate about improving mental health at HBCUs, consider donating to BMHV.
 With your support, we can make a positive impact on the lives of these students and help ensure that they have the resources they need to succeed and reach their full potential.